ramendosanjh/REGEXtutorial/README.md

 #  REGEX: MATCHING URL

 ## What is "Regex" ?
-Regular expressions are widely used in programming, text processing, and data extraction tasks.
-They are supported by many programming languages, text editors, and tools, making them a versatile tool for tasks such as:
+'Regex', short for Regular expressions are widely used in programming, text processing, and data extraction tasks.
+They are supported by many programming languages, text editors, and tools.
 Regular expressions consist of a combination of characters and metacharacters that specify the pattern to be matched.
 They allow you to define complex patterns for text matching in a concise and flexible way.
 However, they can be quite cryptic and may take some time to master.

 ## Table of Contents